f4exb/sdrangel/plugins/samplesource/hackrfinput/readme.md

 <h3>11: Rx variable gain amplifier gain</h3>

 The Rx VGA gain can be adjusted from 0 dB to 62 dB in 2 dB steps.

+<h2>Frequency synchronization with Tx</h2>

+When a device set for the same physical device is present the device center frequencies are synchronized because there is only one LO for the physical device.

+When the center frequency position Fc (control 8) is set to center (Cen) in both Rx and Tx the actual frequency of reception and transmission are the same.

+In other cases for both frequencies to match you have to set the same sample rate and Fc position (either Inf or Sup) in the Rx and Tx.